DesignandHuman/biophonie/README.md

   </tr>
 </table>

-(Note that you are able to compile and test it by yourself.
-Every action performed is "emulated" locally.)

-## What's next ?
-The application needs a remote API to be fully functional.
-It will store and communicate with Biophonie's users.
+## Install the application
+The application will be released soon on the [Google PlayStore](https://play.google.com/store/apps/details?id=fr.labomg.biophonie).
+If you prefer to build it locally, follow the instructions in the [`CONTRIBUTING.md`](https://github.com/DesignandHuman/biophonie/blob/master/CONTRIBUTING.md#build-locally).

+## Reporting issues / Need help?

+### Report a bug :beetle:
+Please use our [bug template](https://github.com/DesignandHuman/biophonie/issues/new?assignees=Haransis&labels=%3Abug%3A++bug&projects=&template=bug_report.md&title=) to report any issues.

+### Request a new feature or enhancement :sparkles:
+Please use our [feature template](https://github.com/DesignandHuman/biophonie/issues/new?assignees=Haransis&labels=%3Asparkles%3A+enhancement&projects=&template=feature_request.md&title=) to request new features or enhancements.

 ## Contributing
 Any ideas to improve the app ?
 Want to contribute ?
-Feel free to open issues !
+Find more information in [this guide](https://github.com/DesignandHuman/biophonie/blob/master/CONTRIBUTING.md).